JamilaM/diving-deep/exampleSite/content/english/articles/how-to-identify-the-village-people-sabotaging-your-life-and-what-to-do-about-them.md

 #### **Meditation**

 To use meditation to clear subconscious blocks, you need to be able to identify the blocks.
 Then in a meditative state, you get into your subconscious mind and delete the beliefs and replace them with new empowering ones.
 Poof! just like that, they are gone.

 You only need to do this once for any set of limiting beliefs.
 I recommend working with a set of three at a time.

+You need to get comfortable with meditating first before trying this technique.

+If you're the type you practices mindfulness meditation, you can include this at the end of your session when you're still in the meditative state:

+_Imagine yourself going up a staircase into a room.
+In the room there's a table and a chair with a computer on the table._

+_Get familiar with the environment.
+Notice the colour of the computer and the chair and the table.
+Don't worry if you think you're making things up, that's how it works._

+_Sit on the chair.
+Imagine there's a button that brings up your limiting beliefs and another button that deletes and another button that saves.
+See these buttons clearly in your mind's eye._

+_Now, click on the scan button to bring up the specific limiting beliefs you want to work on.
+See them clearly written on the screen.
+Delete them._

+_Replace them with empowering ones.
+See the new empowering beliefs written clearly on the screen.
+Click on the Save button._

+_Gently stand up from the chair and leave the room.
+Come down the stairs._

+_You can now open your eyes._

+An example of how you can switch from limiting beliefs to empowering ones:

+_From: Money is scarce - To: Money is all around me_

+_From: Life is hard - To: Life is exciting_

+_From: People are wicked - To: Deep down everyone is good.
+I chose to go beyond the superficial and see the good in all._

-_Warning: Don’t do this just before you go to bed, you’ll sleep light and fitful because your brain hardware will upgrade itself according to your new programming._
+**_Warning: Don’t do this just before you go to bed, you’ll sleep light and fitful because your brain hardware will upgrade itself according to your new programming._**

-#### **Emotional Freedom Teachnique (EFT)**
+#### **Emotional Freedom Technique (EFT)**

 EFT is a very powerful healing modality.
 It requires you to be able to feel your fear and hesitations or whatever emotion is holding you back, and then, you use the feeling as a guide to clear the energetic blocks.

-And since it uses the meridians in your energy the body, it is a gateway to the subconscious mind, so you’re able to replace the limiting beliefs with new empowering ones.
-It works instantly.
+It uses a mixture of acupuncture, Neuro-linguistic programming and psychology to access your energy body and subconscious mind.

+The idea is for you to tap on specific meridians on your body while focusing on the emotions you're feeling and to vocalise the things your mind is telling you about the situation.

+This stuff is unbelievably powerful.
+I've cleared an insane amount of limiting blocks in such a short period of time with this technique.

 I teach EFT in my [3 Days Reclaim Your Life From Stress Masterclass](english/coaching)

 #### **Breathwork**

+The breath is si simple, yet so profound.
+When you combine breathing with your awareness, you start to get out of the hypnotic zombie mode that you've living your entire life.

 The advantage of using Breathwork is that you don’t need to identify the specific blocks, but you need to make an intention to clear blocks that are stopping you from doing something you really want to do.

-I’ve used Shamanic breathing and The breathing technique in Dr Joe Dispenza’s book, Becoming Supernatural.
-The meditation is called pulling the mind out of the body and here’s a link to a version of it and the book
+The idea here is to use certain breathing techniques to move energy around or outside of your body.
+In this case, what you're moving are the energetic blocks hindering your progress.

+**A simple one to do:**

+_Sit in a quiet place with your back erect, make sure you won't be disturbed for at least 10 minutes.
+Make an intention for whatever blocks you want to work on (if you don't have anything specific in mind, go general)._

+_Take a deep breath at the same time squeeze the lower part of your torso (from your perineum to the sacral area, just at the base of your breastbone.
+As you squeeze, imagine that your spine is a tube, and energy is moving from that tube to the top of your head._

+_As you breathe, suck this energy to the top of your head.
+When you feel the energy is there, hold while keeping your attention at the top of your head for at least one minute._

+_Breath out and relax.
+Repeat several times._

+_Note: At the beginning, you probably will not feel the energy moving and that is fine.
+That doesn't mean nothing is happening.
+Just trust the process._

 #### **Affirmations**